sthalles/sthalles.github.io/_posts/2018-01-29-deep_segmentation_network.markdown

 To train the network, we decided to use the augmented Pascal VOC dataset provided by [Semantic contours from inverse detectors](http://ieeexplore.ieee.org/document/6126343/).

-The augmented training data is composed of 7,922 images.
+The training data is composed of 7,922 images.
 5,623 from the training set and 2,299 from the validation set.
 To test the model using the original VOC 2012 val dataset, I removed 558 images from the training set.
 These 558 samples were also present on the official VOC validation set.
 Finally, 10% of the 7,922 images (~792 samples) are held for validation, leaving the rest for training.

 Note that different from the original paper, this implementation is not pre-trained in the COCO dataset.
 Also, some of the techniques described in the paper for training and evaluation were not queried out.